 Punishment in America is grossly distorted by retention of the death penalty—a legacy of lynching that remains inextricably infected with racial bias and error and has proven to be extraordinarily costly and ineffective at reducing crime.

 Second only to death by execution in severity is life imprisonment without parole.
 Habitual offender laws with the popular moniker “Three Strikes, You’re Out” that permit or, in some cases, require repeat offenders to be sentenced to die in prison—even for nonviolent offenses—proliferated in the 1990s.
 Racially-charged fears of juvenile “super predators” fueled new laws that exposed children to life-without-parole sentences, and so-called “Truth-in-Sentencing” laws abolished parole in the federal system and in many states.
 As a result, the number of people serving life and life-without-parole sentences in the United States has quadrupled since 1984, and it continues to grow.
-One in nine incarcerated people is serving a life sentence, and nearly a third of those have no chance for parole.
-Life-without-parole sentences continue to rise sharply, with a 22 percent increase from 2008 to 2012.
+One in seven incarcerated people is serving a life sentence, and a quarter of those have no chance for parole.
+Life-without-parole sentences continue to rise sharply, with a nearly 60 percent increase from 2003 to 2016.

 The “war on drugs” led to mandatory minimum sentences that have contributed to massive overcrowding in federal and state prisons.
 Federal sentencing laws enacted in the 1980s and 1990s have required more drug offenders to go to prison and to stay there much longer: the average prison sentence for federal drug offenders in the United States has increased by 36 percent since 1980.
 Federal sentencing laws designed with serious traffickers in mind have resulted in lengthy imprisonment of first-time offenders and offenders who played relatively minor roles.
 More than 95,000 federal prisoners are serving time for drug-related offenses today–up from fewer than 5000 in 1980.
 And the average time federal drug offenders served in prison increased 153 percent from 1988 to 2012, from 23.2 to 58.6 months; the time served by property and violent offenders increased 39 and 44 percent, respectively, in this period.